Independence

 Provide a brief introduction to the raw data and the goals of your report.

+Make a plot showing NYC Rental Prices within ZIP codes for all available years.
+Your plot should facilitate comparisons across boroughs.
 Include this visualization in your report and export it to a results directory in your repository.
+Comment on any significant elements of this plot.